Climb Africa's tallest mountain? No sweat

 A New Pursuit

 She's already a world-champion lumberjill athlete, personal trainer, fitness competitor, and the national spokesperson for the Huntington's Disease Society of America.
-Now, Real Woman Shana can add "mountain climber" to her résumé.
+Now, Duluth Woman Shana can add "mountain climber" to her résumé.

 Since 2008, Duluth Trading Company has sponsored Shana as she competes worldwide in lumberjill sports like boom running and log rolling.
 And we've supported her fight to find a cure from Huntington's Disease, the incurable brain disorder from which her mother suffers.
 So when Shana told us she was going to climb Mt.
 Kilimanjaro in February to raise funds for research, we sent her lots of luck and a boatload of products.
 "With thanks to our wonderful Duluth gear, dedication to our cause of curing Huntington's Disease, and the assistance of wonderful friends, we made it to the top of the roof of Africa: Mt.
 Kilimanjaro," says Shana.
 "My mom will never get the chance to do something like this."